-In order for people to embrace transit, the station and the district, the user experience must be a central focus in the planning process.
+We believe that in order for people to embrace transit, the station and the district, the user experience must be a central focus in the planning process.
 If we don't get the user experience right:

-- the multimodal hub's infrastructure will not move as many people as it could, - overall ridership will decline in San Jose and across the transit network, - traffic will overwhelm the streets in the station area, downtown San Jose and beyond, and - San Jose will not realize its potential to significantly grow employment close to transit.
+- the multimodal hub's infrastructure will not move as many people as it could, - overall ridership will continue to decline in San Jose and across the county transit network, - traffic will overwhelm the streets in the station area, downtown San Jose and beyond, and - San Jose will not realize its potential to significantly grow employment close to transit.

-In 2015, SPUR released Seamless Transit, the first extensive publication on How to make Bay Area public transit function like one rational, easy-to-use system.
-Now, SPUR is developing a Regional Strategy, an aspirational civic vision for the Bay Area for the next half century and a policy roadmap to achieve it.
-As part of this, SPUR is developing a mega-regional rail strategy that builds off the vision from the 2018 California State Rail Plan which intends to integrate the rail services statewide, creates a seamless network and advances a strategy for sustainable regional growth.
+In 2018, SPUR launched the Regional Strategy, an aspirational civic vision for the Bay Area for the next half century and policy roadmap to achieve it.
+As part of this, SPUR is developing a mega-regional rail strategy that builds off the vision in the 2018 State Rail Plan which intends to integrate the rail services statewide, creates a seamless network and advances a strategy for sustainable regional growth.
 Multimodal hubs are critical structural and strategical components of this strategy.